How to Build a Custom AI Agent from Scratch: Step-by-Step Guide for Developers

 Step 9: Build a User Interface or API Layer

-Finally, wrap your AI agent in a user-facing interface or API so it can be used by others — whether internal users, customers, or other systems.
+Expose your agent via a user interface or API so it can be used in production:

 from fastapi import FastAPI